-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life and legacy of public service of Mrs. Audrey Woodcock Kern of Pass Christian, Mississippi, and express to her surviving family the sympathy of the Legislature on her passing.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend and congratulate Mrs. Tinye Marshall of Neshoba County, Mississippi, who was named Mississippi's Outstanding Older Worker by Enterprise Works, Inc., after winning the local award in Neshoba County, and we extend to her and her family the best wishes of the Legislature in their future endeavors.

-BE IT FURTHER RESOLVED, That this resolution be presented to the family of Mrs. Kern and be made available to The Sun Herald and to members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Tinye Marshall, be forwarded to the Area On Aging Council for Neshoba County and be made available to the Capitol Press Corps.